-Ad Valorem Equivalent (AVE) - Definition
+Ad Valorem Equivalent (AVE) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.